Select Page

 The Berlin Wall stretched approximately 155 kilometers and was made up of various components:

-1. Concrete Wall: The main element was a 12-foot-high concrete wall that formed the actual barrier.
+• Concrete Wall: The main component of the barrier was a 12 feet high concrete wall around which the actual barrier was made.

-3. Barbed Wire: Reinforced by mesh fencing, the Wall was lined with barbed wire to deter potential escapees.
+• Barbed Wire: Surrounded by mesh fencing the Wall was also topped with barbed wire to discourage any escape attempts from inmates.

-4. Death Strip: A no man’s land between the inner and outer walls, equipped with guard towers, floodlights, and anti-vehicle trenches.
+• Death Strip: A zone between the inner and the outer walls, containing watchtowers, searchlights and anti-automotive ditches.

 4. Impact on Berliners